COVID-19 deaths in Americas may be higher than reported -PAHO

 “Worryingly, half of these deaths have occurred here in the Americas, demonstrating the outsized impact this pandemic has had in our region,” Etienne said in a weekly briefing.

+Last Friday, the COVID-19 death toll in Latin America surpassed 1 million people, and the pandemic is worsening in the region of the world with the highest per capita death rate.

-COVID-19 cases and deaths have plateaued at an alarmingly high level in Latin America, with countries in the region representing the top five highest mortality rates worldwide last week, PAHO's head said.
+PAHO’s head said COVID-19 cases and deaths have plateaued at an alarmingly high level in Latin America, with countries in the region representing the top five highest mortality rates worldwide last week.

 Chile, Peru and Paraguay have reported declines in new infections, but Uruguay, Argentina and Brazil are once again seeing a rise in cases, while Bolivia is reporting a drastic increase in deaths, she said.